duchene/modadclocks/README.md

 sebastian.ducnene[at]sydney.edu.au

-19 May 2015
+21 May 2015

 Summary
 -------

 This repository was designed to assess the adequacy of clock and substitution models used in phylogenetics.
-It requires the posterior of trees and parameter estimates, and provides the substitution model adequacy, the overall (A index) and branch-wise clock model adequacy, the effect size of the branch wise adequacy, and the uncertainty in posterior predictive simulations.
+It requires the posterior of trees and parameter estimates, and provides the substitution model adequacy, the overall (*A* index) and branch-wise clock model adequacy, the effect size of the branch wise adequacy, and the uncertainty in posterior predictive simulations.

 A flexible application for assessing clock model adequacy is being built.
 The present repository is specifically to accmpany the article; it is designed to test the clock model adequacy method on simulated data, so it is only suitable for the output of analyses from BEAST2 and a single gene partition.
 Clock models supported are the strict clock, the uncorrelated lognormal clock, and the random local clock.
-Substitution models supported inlcude the JC, HKY, and GTR models, including gamma-distributed rates.
+Substitution models supported inlcude the JC, HKY, and GTR models, including gamma-distributed rates with 4 discrete categories.

 The following are a set of examples of how to use the functions and how to present the results.